svalente317/sanka/README.md

 **export keyword**

-The `export` keyword is syntactic sugar to get around the fact that a Sanka class cannot extend another class. `export` provides the illusion that a class extends one (or more) of its fields.
+The `export` keyword is syntactic sugar to get around the fact that a Sanka class cannot extend another non-abtract class. `export` provides the illusion that a class extends one (or more) of its fields.
 When you export a field, the compiler adds copies of all of the field's public methods to the parent class.
 For example, say that the class `Person` has a method with the signature:
 ~~~
 public String getName();
 ~~~